StingyJack/fuck-you-stale-bot/readme.md

+*This has been forked from the original and I claim no authorship, but I do claim full agreement with these words and the sentiment they describe.
+If you find the following to be too harsh, opinionated, non-constructive, or are just someone who is easily offended, then I would suggest taking a look at the less firey breakdown at https://fvsch.com/stale-bots.*

 # Fuck You Stale Bot

 Stale bot is a GitHub bot account which through a GitHub App integration can be